patroytall/patrick-roy-me/src/articles/001-determinism-rules2.md

 ## Sum it up

-You are driving on the U.S. Route 50 across de desert in a convertible.
+You are driving on the U.S. Route 50 across thus desert in a convertible.
 The wind is refreshing.
 The road is straight without crossroads.
 You are cruising way above the speed limit.
 The sun rising on the left tells you it is going to be a beautiful day.

 <br/>
 <p align="center">